-Winchester Black Talon ammunition was released by Winchester and debuted at SHOT Show in 1991.
+Winchester Black Talon bullets were released by Winchester and debuted at SHOT Show in 1991.

 Unfortunately, Winchester stopped producing Black Talon ammunition in 2000, which only fed into its mystique.

 Are Black Talon Bullets armor-piercing?
 A common misconception was that it was produced with a black Teflon coating.
 Not true.
 In all actuality, it was a special black coating with the purpose of preserving barrel life.